 BEWARE: All opening hours are subject to change since some of the buildings serve religious services.
 Please visit the official Duomo Complex website to double-check specific dates.

 To visit Duomo Florence without any hassle or disappointment, you need to comply with the dress code.
 Since the Duomo is a religious site, you need to wear respectful clothing.
-For instance, you won’t be allowed to enter if you are wearing a tank top, short shorts, sandals, hat or sunglasses.
+For instance, you can't enter if you are wearing a tank top, short shorts, sandals, hat or sunglasses.
 In general, you have to cover your knees, shoulders, and toes.
 The code applies to both men and women.

 Each monument within the Duomo complex has many stories to tell.
-In other words, if you are not ready, you can be struck by unexpected information overload.
+In other words, if you are not ready, information overload can take you by surprise.
 While guided tours are not always the answer, in this case, they offer the best experience both regarding quick access as well as the compactness of information.
+It's not often you get to visit Florence.
+So, when you are there, make the most of it!